 The most primitive response patterns that the brain can quickly access – in an instant – are nature’s in-built fight/flight/freeze responses.
 These are states of locked attention.
 In other words, trance states.

-Other patterns are established through our own life experiences.
+Other response patterns are established as a result of our own life experiences.
 Indeed, all learning is done in the REM state.

 Whilst in waking REM, the brain registers images, sounds, words, smells etc. in the environment and stores these details for future reference.
 This serves as a template, just in case something similar happens again.